mennolui/wp-foyer/README.txt

 * Made the PDF slide format processing work for WordPress < 4.7 (1.3.1).
 * Added notifications to the PDF slide format admin screen, displayed when PDF processing is not supported (no Imagick/Ghostscript installed), and when PDF file previews won’t work (WordPress < 4.7) (1.3.1).
+* Removed the PDF slide format admin screen notifications added in 1.3.1, below the Upload PDF File button, as they proved to be unreliable.
+Instead added an admin notification, displayed only when PDF processing actually fails after saving a PDF slide (1.3.2).
+* Displays now only use channels that are published, and channels now only use slides that are published (so no draft or private or trashed slides) (1.3.2).
+* The Channel columns in the Display admin table now contain 'None' if no channel is set (1.3.2).
+* Major internal changes that no one should notice: Refactored all non-object classes to use static methods, and switched from using a central Foyer_Loader class to registering actions and filters directly from Foyer, Foyer_Admin and Foyer_Public classes (1.3.2).

 Bug fixes:

 * Fixed an issue where the uploaded image on an event slide was never displayed (1.3.1).
 * Fixed an issue introduced in 1.2.6 where the scheduled channel date time pickers no longer worked (1.3.1).
 * Fixed an issue introduced in 1.2.6 where the media library lightbox texts were no longer set (1.3.1).
+* Fixed an issue where the 'External web page' slide format displayed a border around the web page, depending on the theme and browser used (1.3.2).
+* Fixed an issue where the Landscape / Portrait buttons were not styled correctly, depending on the theme used (1.3.2).

 = 1.2 =
 Release Date: April 12, 2017